 Offer to support students with planning their revision timetables.
 If you have customised school planners, consider including revision timetable pages in next year’s proof to provide a whole-school revision strategy.
 If you’re not sure where to start, we can help you to quickly set this up.

 Many schools also add pages of exam techniques, stress relief techniques, and mental health information and support to their student planners.
-If you’re considering doing the same, you can look these up in our online library of page ideas.
+If you’re considering doing the same, you can look these up in our library of page ideas.

 In the Exam